-- Men and women have the same ability to control their “biological urges” to have sex
+- Men and women have the same ability to control their “biological urges” to have sex.

 Fact: Sexual Assault is never the victim’s fault.
-No behavior or choice makes it okay for someone to assault someone.
+No behavior or choice makes it okay for someone to assault someone else.
 By law, if a person is incapable of consenting or resisting, because of the effects of alcohol or other drugs, it can be considered rape or sexual assault if the person knew, or reasonably should have known, that the victim was mentally and/or physically incapacitated.
 Alcohol can also be a weapon that some people who rape use to control their victim and render them helpless.
 As part of their plan, a rapist will encourage the victim to use alcohol, or identify an individual who is already drunk.
 Alcohol is not a cause of rape; it is only one of the many tools that people who rape use.

-Fact: No means no. When someone says no they mean no. It should never be assumed that there is some underlying meaning behind that and that they really mean yes.
+Fact: No means no. When someone says no, they mean no. It should never be assumed that there is some underlying meaning behind that and that they really mean yes.
 If you are ever unclear about your partner’s wishes, ask for clarification.
 If your partner says no or seems unsure, respect that person and their wishes.

-Fact: There are no statistics that support the idea that LGBT individuals are more likely to commit sexual assault or be sex offenders than heterosexual males.
+Fact: There are zero statistics that support the idea that LGBT individuals are more likely to commit sexual assault or be sex offenders than heterosexual males.
 In fact, sex offenders are disproportionately likely to be heterosexual men.